 The new facilities will provide significant opportunities for growth in study, research, collaboration and industry engagement, such as:

-- expanding the research footprint through specialised spaces and equipment
+- increase and enhance cross-disciplinary research through specialised spaces and equipment

-- creating new opportunities for industry collaboration with fit-for-purpose engagement spaces.
+- create new opportunities for industry collaboration with visible research culture and fit-for-purpose engagement spaces

 The design process

-Early concept development work has begun with key stakeholders, guiding the planning and design of the project.
+We are currently in the design phase - this phase guides the planning, concept and design of the project.
 This process is being led by IPG and Denton Corker Marshall architects in collaboration with key Deakin stakeholders.
-Extensive stakeholder engagement will continue and deepen to ensure the facility meets the needs of the Deakin student and staff community.
+Extensive stakeholder engagement will be ongoing and will deepen as the project design process continues to ensure the facility meets the needs of the Deakin student and staff community.